UA

 1. Detection of enemy forces — reconnaissance of positions, movements, mapping of fortifications

-2. Frontline patrol — constant monitoring, early warning, control of the "grey zone"
+2. Frontline patrolling — continuous monitoring, early warning, grey zone control

-3. Artillery fire correction — real-time targeting, impact assessment
+3. Artillery fire correction — real-time guidance, battle damage assessment

 4. Kamikaze drone strikes — FPV with explosives for precision targets

-5. Explosive device drops — bombardment of positions, infantry engagement
+5. Explosive device drops — bombardment of positions, engagement of infantry

 FPV (First Person View) kamikaze drones became the symbol of Ukrainian drone warfare.
-The operator controls the drone in first-person through video goggles, directing it into the target.
+The operator controls the drone in first-person perspective through video goggles, guiding it to the target.

 Characteristics:

-"Drones worth hundreds of dollars effectively neutralize armored vehicles; any tank can be stopped by a $400 drone"
+"Drones worth hundreds of dollars effectively neutralise armoured vehicles; any tank can be stopped by a $400 drone"

 Characteristics: